Index

 Biography

-E.W.
-Senior traveled across Australia to oversee the design of public halls and district hospitals but found most success in the domestic field in Adelaide during a brief period
+Architect E.W.
+Senior travelled across Australia to oversee the design of several public halls and district hospitals but found most success in the domestic field in Adelaide during a brief period post-1910.

 From May 1913 onwards, Senior sets about developing a series of domestic projects, mostly situated on the eastern side of Adelaide.
 Working from A.M.P.
-Chambers, also the address of H.E.
+Chambers, Adelaide, (also the address of H.E.
 Sibley, Architect (d.
-1917) and Albert Dawe, Land Agent, he makes up for lost time, inviting tenders for no fewer than 27 jobs - from a brick and stone residence in Alberton East to a lightweight bungalow in Paradise.
-There are indications that most of these contracts will have been redrafts of standard plans negotiated on behalf of builders, estate agents and modest speculators (ACC 1913).
-Nonetheless, the 'First Class Residence at Toorak' of September 1913 could well be the diverting 136 Watson Avenue, built to order for John Deane, a Norwood plumbing contractor (A 1913).
-1914 brought only one commission per month but more variety, including an Anglican Mission Hall at Forest Range (for which Senior inexplicably waives his fee) and the Prospect Presbyterian Church.
-On the latter, he oversees a design provided by Adolph Hanson, an active builder-architect and land trader (A 1914; M 1914).
-Advent Hall, also of 1914, is a rare survivor which perhaps typifies Senior's winning approach to community buildings; it stands, renamed, at 116 Grote Street (ACC 1914).
+1917) and Albert Dawe, Land Agent), he makes up for lost time, inviting tenders for no fewer than 27 jobs - from a brick and stone residence in Alberton East to a lightweight bungalow in Paradise.
+There are indications that most of these contracts will have been redrafts of standard plans negotiated on behalf of builders, estate agents and modest speculators (Adelaide City Council 1913).
+Nonetheless, the 'First Class Residence at Toorak' of September 1913 could well be 136 Watson Avenue, built to order for John Deane, a Norwood plumbing contractor (Advertiser 1913).
+1914 brought only one commission per month but more variety, including an Anglican Mission Hall at Forest Range (for which Senior waives his fee) and the Prospect Presbyterian Church.
+On the latter, he oversees a design provided by Adolph Hanson, an active builder-architect and land trader (Advertiser 1914; Mail 1914).
+Advent Hall, for the Seventh Day Adventist Church, also of 1914, is a rare survivor which perhaps typifies Senior's winning approach to community buildings; it stands, renamed as Liquor Trades Hall, at 116 Grote Street, Adelaide (Adelaide City Council 1914).

-When the horror of the Gallipoli campaign strikes home in 1915, architectural work begins to dry up.
-Senior, tempted by big prizes, consequently enters a competition to expand the facilities of the University of Melbourne.
-As it turns out, it was not worth reconnoitring interstate or drawing brilliantly; even the winning scheme was to be scandalously abandoned by the Victorian government in order to substitute its own; Senior had justifiably complained about this practice 15 years before (M 1915; Age 1916; EN 1900).
-A house for a doctor, one of only two commissions obtained in that year, appears to be the last on public record until 1920 when an undertaker comes forward for a bungalow on the Millswood Estate (R 1920).
+During World War One, when the horror of the Gallipoli campaign strikes home in 1915, architectural work began to dry up.
+Senior, tempted by big prizes, consequently, enters a competition to expand the facilities of the University of Melbourne.
+As it turns out, it was not worth reconnoitring interstate or drawing brilliantly; even the winning scheme was to be scandalously abandoned by the Victorian government in order to substitute its own; Senior had justifiably complained about this practice 15 years before (Mail 1915; Age 1916; EN 1900).
+A house for a doctor, one of only two commissions obtained in 1915, appears to be the last on public record until 1920 when an undertaker commissions a bungalow on the Millswood Estate (Register 1920).

-But Senior struggles on during the lean, immediate post-war years, renting a mean, shopfront office beneath the Plough & Harrow Hotel in Rundle Street (CT).
+Senior struggles on during the lean, immediate post-war years, renting a shopfront office beneath the Plough & Harrow Hotel in Rundle Street (Certificate of Title).
 Late in 1921, he buys a single-fronted cottage in Angas Street - his first property purchase.
-This he improves a few years later, remaining there with his wife until, with a view to 'remove to America', he sells in 1927 (A 1924, 1927).
-Yet, in the interim, he cannot settle and, either for obscure business or open pleasure, travels widely by motor car - from Wilcannia to Meekatharra to Naracoorte, and by ship from Tasmania to New Zealand to Kangaroo Island.
-It is evident that Senior comes into money (possibly a windfall from the senator's estate) to the extent that he dabbles in horse-racing and even plays the mortgagee (A 1927).
-But the move to America does not eventuate; Ernest and Annie instead end up in South Melbourne.
-When Ernest dies in 1929 at the age of 60, not fully recovering from being run over at a tramstop, he is given to be a 'contractor and builder' (SMH 1929; WT 1929) - clearly still trying from another angle.
+This he improves a few years later, remaining there with his wife until, with a view to 'remove to America', he sells in 1927 (Advertiser 1924, 1927).
+Yet, in the interim, he cannot settle and, either for business or pleasure, travels widely by motor car - from Wilcannia to Meekatharra to Naracoorte, and by ship from Tasmania to New Zealand to Kangaroo Island.
+It is evident that Senior comes into money to the extent that he dabbles in horse-racing and even plays the mortgagee (Advertiser 1927).
+But the move to America does not eventuate; and the Seniors instead end up in South Melbourne.
+Ernest died in 1929, it is at the age of 60, having not fully recovered from being hit by a car at a tramstop on St Kilda Road (Sydney Morning Herald 1929; Weekly Times 1929).

 Office Addresses